karlproject/karldocs/hosting/appserver.rst

 - Know how to do a restart of supervisor, appserver, etc.

-- Ensure VHM connection to
+- Ensure VHM connection to webserver